 Don't include common words such as "impacts," "effects," "role," "of," "on," or "the."
 These occur in almost every article and so won't help you to find the specific articles that are relevant to your topic.

-Choose an appropriate database in which to begin your search.
-You may find that you need to use more than one database; see Biological Sciences Article Databases for a descriptive list.
+2. Choose an appropriate database in which to begin your search.
+You may find that you need to use more than one database.
+Click on the link below for a descriptive list:

 B. Building your search using AND, OR, and parentheses

-Parentheses: if you're using both AND and OR in your search, use parentheses to group together terms connected with OR.
+Parentheses: if you're using both AND and OR in your search, use parentheses to indicate to which terms the operators apply

 This search will retrieve every record that includes the term climate, whether or not it has anything to do with the migration of butterflies, as well as every record that includes all the terms temperature, migration, and butterflies.